kevinchannon/wite/README.md

 ```

 ## Fancier usage
-### Controlling edianness
+### Controlling endianness
 Sometimes you want to write the bytes of a value with a particular endianness.
 If you know the endianness that you're going to need at build time, then you can specify it using either of the two endian encoding adapters `wite::io::little_endian` or `wite::io::big_endian`.
-So, to write some `int` called `my_int` to a buffer as big endian, then:
+So, to write some `int` called `my_int` to a buffer as a big endian value, then:
 ```c++
 wite::io::write(buffer, wite::io::big_endian{my_int});
 ```